joseferben/schablone/README.md

 - shell               Starts an interactive shell with all models imported
 - migrations          Creates migrations based on models.py change
 - webp                Compresses static images to webp (requires imagemagick)
+- sync                Downloads DB and media files from production (requires litestream)

 Here are some of less used commands: